- company, commercial

 Alison helps GP and dental practices and multi-practice healthcare organisations, including GP federations and primary care networks, find practical legal solutions to the unique and complex challenges that they face.
 Clients value the close personal attention that she gives to each piece of work as well as her in-depth knowledge of the GP and dental sectors.

 Alison has particular expertise in partnership and company law, NHS primary care contracts and regulations, healthcare joint ventures, organisational governance, partnership disputes and practice sales, mergers and acquisitions.

 Main areas of expertise

-- preparing partnership deeds, shareholders’ agreements and expense sharing agreements
+- partnership deeds, network agreements, shareholder and expense sharing agreements

-- handling GP and dental practice disposals, acquisitions and mergers
+- GP and dental practice mergers, acquisitions and disposals

 - succession arrangements and 24 hour retirement

-- advising on resolution of disputes prior to litigation
+- resolution of partner and shareholder disputes prior to litigation

 The clients Alison works with